 Latest features include dark mode, memoji and keyboard improvements for quick type.
 Siri’s voice is now AI generated instead of recorded voice clips.
 Controller support, Car Key and Apple news were introduced.
-There were also improvements for the App store, Apple maps, Apple maps and screentime.
-Controller support was also added.
+There were also improvements for the App store, Apple maps and screentime.

-This is the current version of iOS.
+iOS 14 showed up in September of 2020.
 It came alongside the iPhone 12 series (12, 12 mini, 12 Pro and 12 Pro max).
 All iPhones all the way back to iPhone 6S are supported.

 It brought with it features such as widgets (finally), App library, compact design, memoji and App clips.
 Apple card and cash can now be shared with up to 5 family members.
 Other new features include translate, magsafe, fitness/fitness+, Air tags, app track transparency, 5G support etc.